Kerbalism/Kerbalism/README.md

 Inflatable habitats are driven directly by the part pressure.

-### RELIABILITY

-Components don't last forever in the real world.
-This is modelled by a simple system that can trigger failures on arbitrary modules.
-Manufacturing quality can be choosen in the editor, per-component, and improve the MTBF but also require extra cost and mass.
-The crew can inspect and repair malfunctioned components.
-Redundancy become a key aspect of the design phase.

 ### BIOLOGICAL NEEDS

 Your crew need a constant intake of Food, Water and Oxygen.
 Failure to provide for these needs will result in